DoTheEvo/XCPng-basics/README.md

 are deploying proxmox commercially left and right for years, so it must be pretty stable and I am just glad that I did not find bunch of complains about instability.

-Now, since that first try I installed xcpng on a few other machines and the experience there was **not as hurdle free as that first time**.
+Now, since that first try I installed xcpng on a few more machines and the experience there was **not as hurdle-free as that first time**.
 But still.. that first impression sold me on it pretty hard.

 <details>